thilograffe/coin-stack/README.md

 ### Adding a Transaction

 1. Tap "Add Transaction"
-2. Enter the amount each person will receive (in Euros)
+2. Enter the amount of the fine (in Euros)
-3. Add an optional description (e.g., "Pizza delivery", "Movie tickets")
-4. Select 1-3 people who will receive this amount (they will appear in green)
+3. Select 1-3 people who will receive this amount (they will appear in green)
-5. The remaining people will automatically pay for it (they will appear in red)
+4. The remaining people will automatically pay for it (they will appear in red)
-6. Tap "Add Transaction"
+5. Tap "Add Transaction"

 ### Managing Players